YASH-MOHARIR/Guessmetry/README.md

 **For Creators**: Use Reddit's post creation form to write your own geometric description and set the answer.
 Your custom prompt becomes a playable game that anyone can enjoy!

 **For Players**: Read the geometric description, visualize the shapes in your mind, and submit your guess.
 Earn points by matching what other players guess - the crowd determines what's "correct" through consensus scoring!

+### Current Game State

+The game follows a simple two-phase flow:

+1. **Prompt Phase**: If you haven't guessed yet, you'll see the geometric description with an input field to submit your answer
+2. **Results Phase**: After submitting (or if you've already guessed), you'll see live results showing the top 10 most popular guesses, your score, and how your answer compares to the community consensus

+Results automatically refresh every 5 seconds to show updated statistics as more players join!

 ## 🚀 Quick Start